Welcome to another episode of B2B Marketing & More! I have a super, super special guest today – Ruth Stevens.

 Pam Didner: Like they feel they can reach a certain position.

 Ruth Stevens: Like CEO in five years.

 Pam Didner: Yes.
 I got it.
-I, you know what I encounter many of the students like that, “I should be able to just be a CMO, you know, of a startup within five years.”
+You know I encounter many of the students like that, “I should be able to just be a CMO, you know, of a startup within five years.”
 I was like,” Okay, well, do as much as you can.
 We’ll see how that works out.”
 But I love that.

 Pam Didner: Yep!